troy227/Finding-Donors-for-CharityML/README.md

 This project uses the following software and Python libraries:
 NumPy, pandas, scikit-learn (v0.17), Matplotlib

-Code Template code is provided in the finding_donors.ipynb notebook file.
+Code Template  is provided in the finding_donors.ipynb notebook file.
 You will also be required to use the included visuals.py Python file and the census.csv dataset file to complete your work.
 While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
 Note that the code included in visuals.py is meant to be used out-of-the-box